flintlib/python-flint/doc/source/general.rst

 The ``flint`` module exposes a set of distinctly-named types together with a small number of top-level functions and objects.
 Most functionality is provided as methods on the types.
-This means that there should be no namespace conflicts with most user code (a possible exception is ``flint.ctx``, described below), with Python's builtin ``math`` and ``cmath`` modules, or with packages such as ``gmpy``, ``numpy``, ``sympy`` and ``mpmath``.
+This means that there should be no namespace conflicts with most user code, with Python's builtin ``math`` and ``cmath`` modules, or with packages such as ``gmpy``, ``numpy``, ``sympy`` and ``mpmath``.
 For typical interactive use, it should therefore